What's On Your Nightstand

 Do you like to read about cooking, experiment with recipes, share stories about food with others, and eat good food?
 If so, we invite you to help us launch “Read, Cook, Eat!”

-To start, we plan to meet once a month on the 3rd Wednesday at 6 pm in September, October, and November.
+In early 2025, we plan to meet monthly on the 3rd Tuesday at 6 pm.

 Details may be found on the event listing page.